 The hearing officer shall write a report regarding the decision and detailing the evidence and the reasons for the disciplinary action.
-A copy of the report shall be provided to the inmate.
+A copy of the report shall be provided to the incarcerated person.
 The original shall be filed with the record of the proceedings.
-All documentation related to the disciplinary process shall be retained and a copy should be placed in the inmate's file (15 CCR 1081).
+All documentation related to the disciplinary process shall be retained and a copy should be placed in the incarcerated person's file (15 CCR 1081).

-If it is determined that the inmate's charge is not sustained at the end of the disciplinary hearing, the documentation shall be removed from the inmate's file but otherwise maintained in accordance with records retention requirements.
+If it is determined that the incarcerated person's charge is not sustained at the end of the disciplinary hearing, the documentation shall be removed from the incarcerated person's file but otherwise maintained in accordance with records retention requirements.